 While you may have to forgo greater return potential that equity markets offer, avoiding equities altogether is a million times better than (buying high and) selling equities at market lows due to fear.
 You are unlikely to make any money by buying high and selling low.

 Moreover, it is not that you cannot achieve your goals if you don’t invest in stocks.
-Parents of many of us never invested in equity markets.
+Our parents never invested in equity markets.
 Are they not leading a comfortable retirement?
 I am sure many of them are.
 If they are not, not investing in equities is unlikely to be a reason.

 Let’s say you want to accumulate Rs 1 crore for retirement in 20 years.

 #1 You invest in a multi-asset portfolio (let’s say just equity and debt) and expect to earn 10% post-tax on your investments.
 You need to invest about Rs 14,000 per month and you live with volatility.

-By the way, I may be wrong in depicting volatility to be something benign.
-At the same time, short term volatility is a lesser problem to a patient investor who is in the accumulation phase.
+While I am guilty of depicting volatility to be something benign, short term volatility is a lesser problem to a patient investor who is in the accumulation phase.
 For such an investor, the losses are only notional.
-To an investor who is withdrawing from the portfolio, market volatility translates to real risk of missing out on your goals (not having enough money or running out of money too early).
+On the other hand, to an investor who is withdrawing from the portfolio (decumulation mode), market volatility translates to real risk of missing out on your goals (not having enough money or running out of money too early).

 #2 You shun all volatility and simply invest in EPF, PPF and bank fixed deposits.
 You earn 7% p.a. on your investments.
 In this case, you will have to invest about Rs 20,000 per month to reach your target in 20 years.
 So, you need to invest Rs 6,000 more and you are good.
 You don’t have to worry about volatility.